|

 parts that are disconnected from each other.

-there are no connected sets containing more than one point.
+there are nonconnected sets with more than one point).

 On the other hand, with the trivial topology